brainvisa/casa-distro/doc/source/install_setup.rst

 Singularity is not working, it's just doing nothing
 +++++++++++++++++++++++++++++++++++++++++++++++++++

+Singularity for Mac is available as a beta at the time this document is written (but with no updates nor news in more than a year).
+It somewhat works but we sometimes ended up with a "silent" virtual machine which seems to do just nothing.
+But it should work in principle, and sometimes does ;)

 We experienced this behaviour on MacOS 10.11 using Singularity Desktop 3.3-beta for Mac.
 We had to upgrade the system (to 10.15) and then it worked.
+But then after a few days became silent again, for certain users, using certain images... but it still worked for our BrainVisa images...

 GUI is not working in singularity